-Share this: There they are, in portraits, paintings and engravings, with earnest faces and cute clothes.
+There they are, in portraits, paintings and engravings, with earnest faces and cute clothes.
 But what did they wear underneath?
 Surely not the whole understructure their parents wore?
 Just like their mothers, both boys and girls would have worn a chemise.
 This basic garment was usually made of linen, and followed the lines of the adult version, with one exception: Children’s chemises often omitted the side gussets, which added width to women’s chemises, thus being basically T-shirt shaped.
 On the other hand in well-to-do families they did even sport lace ruffles at the decollete and sleeve seams.
 Over the chemise followed a pair of stays.
 During the earlier Georgian period current medical opinion held that the tender bodies of infants had to be protected and shaped by stays, and in many costume collections we find heavily boned specimen made for children not even one year old.
 Towards the last quarter of the century, when enlightenment finally won the upper hand and children’s clothes began to show signs of classical influence long before they made their first appearance in ladies’ fashions, the small corsets became less resticting and less rigid, most of them being almost entirely unboned.
 The garment itself was retained, however, serving a new purpose now: Since the children no longer had artifcially formed “hips”, other ways to keep the petticoats up were needed and found in buttons attached to the stays, on which the petticoats could be fastened.
-Infants’ stays, 1780 – 1810, showing cording on (more…)
+Infants’ stays, 1780 – 1810, showing cording on the front (more…)

 A petticoat or underskirt is an article of clothing for women; specifically an undergarment to be worn under a skirt or a dress.
 The petticoat is a separate garment hanging from the waist (unlike the chemise which is more shirt like in nature, and hangs from the shoulders.)
 In historical contexts (sixteenth to mid-nineteenth centuries), petticoat refers to any separate skirt worn with a gown, bedgown, bodice or jacket; these petticoats are not, strictly speaking, underwear as they were made to be seen.
 In both historical and modern contexts, petticoat refers to skirt-like undergarments worn for warmth or to give the skirt or dress the desired fashionable shape.*